kumkee/.config/README.md

 ### `home-manager`

-The centre of all configuration looking after dot-file soft links, `zshrc` and package management.
+This is the brain of all configuration, looking after dot-file soft links, `zshrc` and package management.

 ### `completion`